GitHub Actions Alternatives

 Where StarSling fits

-StarSling is not a full replacement for GitHub Actions.
-It is for teams that want to keep GitHub Actions but make it faster and cheaper, with agents that open the workflow optimizations as reviewable PRs.
+For GitHub repositories, StarSling Runners are not a full replacement for GitHub Actions.
+They are for teams that want to keep GitHub Actions but make it faster and cheaper, with agents that open workflow optimizations as reviewable PRs.

 The migration is a runner-label change for supported Ubuntu/Linux jobs.
 The workflow syntax, actions, checks, branch protections, and review process stay in GitHub Actions.